CoinMonkey/exchangers/readme.md

     echo " - withdrawal fee " .  $exchanger->getWithdrawalFee($coin2) . "\n";
     echo " - min coinfirmations " .  $exchanger->getMinConfirmations($coin1) . "\n";
     //If it's OK you can call $order = $exchanger->makeDepositAddress('1JBPkwCuTpwcyEbhBkAKdTfU9K1zRLX5Ym', $amount, $coin2)
-    //In this case we should make CRON checker of deposit status and make exchange "manualy" + withdrawal (example will be later)
+    //In this case we should make CRON checker of deposit status and make exchange and withdrawal "manualy" (example will be later)
 }
 ```